WarPigs1602/HostServ/README.md

  It's recommened to compile the sources with NetBeans

  As an alternative can you download a precompiled package [HostServ.zip](https://github.com/user-attachments/files/18314365/HostServ.zip).
- To run this service, you must use postgresql and jre17 or higher.
+ To run this service, you must use jre17 or higher.